tomrhernandez/messagecounter/README.md

 `mvn spring-boot:run`

+Verify this application is running by visiting the root URL

+`localhost:8080`

 # Using this Application
 With the app running, you can send a POST request to this application on